lephuocdai/WD-Style-Guide/README.md

 \- In the second one we have two strings, and again PHP scans both of them for variables.
 \- In the third one we use single quotes, telling PHP not to expect any variable expressions in our string.

+Thus, the third one is likely to execute the fastest.
 So remeber, anytime you use strings without variable expressions use single quotes ( `'` ).

 ##Shorthand syntax

 Every developer should know their shorthand syntax.
 Here are a few handy ones for javascript:
 ```js
 var a = []; // new Array()